momsane/16S_PacBio_dada2/README.md

 ### Adapting the scripts

 Only the `.sh` scripts need to be modified.
-You will need to modify the beginning of these scripts:
+You will need to modify only the beginning of these scripts:

-- modify the commands to initialize conda according to the type of installation you are using
+- the commands to initialize conda according to the type of installation you are using
-- modify the input variables, for instance the path to the root directory
+- the input variables, for instance the path to the root directory
 - the pre-rarefaction and the fastQC scripts are array jobs (argument `--array` in the slurm header), so you need to modify the range of the arrays. `2-50` means you will process files described in lines 2 to 50 of `config/metadata.tsv`.
 We start at 2 to skip the header.
 So your array range should be `2-<number of samples>+1`
 - you should not need to modify the resource requirements, unless your jobs get killed.